JetBrains/Qodana/topics/qodana-dotnet.md

     </tab>
 </tabs>

-If you would like to inspect a set of changes between two commits, you can employ both `--diff-start` and `--diff-end`
+To inspect a set of changes between two commits, employ both `--diff-start` and `--diff-end`
 options:

 <tabs group="cli-settings">